DiegoAchurra/DiegoAchurra/README.md

 # Hi there! 👋 I'm Diego Achuuuuuurra

 Welcome to my GitHub profile!
-I'm a full-stack developer from Chile 🇨🇱 with a drive to build impactful web applications.
-I specialize in frontend development with **React** and **Node.js**, paired with backend expertise in **Django** and **Flask**.
-Experienced in deploying and managing applications across platforms like **Azure**, **AWS**, and **GCP**.
+I’m a full-stack developer from Chile 🇨🇱, passionate about crafting scalable and impactful web applications.
+With expertise in **React.js**, **Django**, and **Business Intelligence**, I combine dynamic frontends with robust backend logic and services.
+I’ve also honed my skills in deploying across platforms like **Azure**, **AWS**, and **GCP**.

 ## 🚀 What I Do!

-Over the years, I've had the pleasure of working with several organizations to deliver high-quality digital solutions.
-My projects are focused on administrative management, data tracking, and automation, helping companies streamline their operations.
-Here’s a quick look at some of the companies and projects I've worked on:

-- **RedMaestra**: Developing and maintaining educational platforms for tracking course attendance, handling user requirements, and managing events.
-- **GetSoftware**: Supporting NGO-based projects by integrating messaging systems, storage solutions, and email management tools.
-- **RescateFamiliar**: Building applications focused on emergency response coordination and data management for first responders.
-- **15 Compañía de Bomberos de Santiago**: One of my favorite projects!
-Here, I worked on a system to streamline administrative operations, integrating tools for attendance, event management, and even automated daily reports.
+I thrive on creating digital solutions that drive results.
+From automating processes to optimizing data workflows, I’ve collaborated with organizations to build efficient and user-focused platforms.
+Some highlights include:

+- **RedMaestra**: We’re talking about a full-scale human resources platform, built to adapt.
+SQL, NoSQL, microservices—all in one, modular structure that scaled effortlessly alongside the organization, adapting on demand to new requirements—even adding modules with AI models for smarter and more condensed insights.
+- **GetSoftware**:
+  - **RescateFamiliar**: Say goodbye to manual entry.
+I built an app that automated over 8,500 patient entries.
+Centralized, efficient, and scalable.
+Dashboard?
+Check.
+Reports?
+Check.
+Time saved?
+Immeasurable.
+  - **GuardianesCL**: Ever wondered how firefighters organize night shifts?
+This app does it all—transactional processing, alerts, and multimedia content management.
+It’s not just an app; it’s the command center for their night.

 ## 🌱 What I'm Working On

-Currently, I'm developing various tools that combine React’s dynamic UI capabilities with Django’s powerful backend.
-My projects aim to enhance user experience and operational efficiency, particularly for NGOs and emergency services.

-Some ongoing projects include:
+Currently, I’m focused on building applications that integrate machine learning insights and data analytics.
+My projects are designed to automate workflows, track performance, and enhance decision-making.

+Here’s a glimpse of what’s keeping me busy:

-- **Event and Attendance Management**: Custom-built tools for tracking volunteer attendance, managing events, and automating shift reports.
+- **Event Management Tools**: Advanced platforms for tracking and scheduling.
-- **Ticketing Systems**: Creating professional-grade support ticket platforms that allow users to submit requirements and track their status.
-- **Data Analytics**: Integrating insights and performance monitoring using APM tools for real-time tracking and improving app performance.
+- **Automation and Insights**: Integrating data pipelines with BI models to deliver actionable results.
+- **Ticketing Systems**: Professional-grade platforms for handling support requests with real-time updates.
+- **Docker Testing and Implementation**: Streamlining application deployment and scalability.
+- **Net and Security Integrations**: Building secure, network-optimized systems with robust access controls.

 ## 🛠️ Tools & Technologies

-- **Languages**: Python, JavaScript (ES6+), HTML, CSS
+- **Languages**: Python, JavaScript (ES6+), SQL, HTML, CSS
-- **Frameworks**: Django, React, Node.js
+- **Frameworks**: Django, Flask, React.js (+Native), Vue.js, Node.js
-- **Databases**: PostgreSQL, MySQL, SQL Server
+- **Databases**: PostgreSQL, MongoDB, MySQL, SQL Server
-- **DevOps**: Azure Web App Services, GitHub Actions
+- **DevOps**: Azure Web App Services, Docker, GitHub Actions
-- **Email & Messaging**: Gmail IMAP, Outlook integrations
-- **Version Control**: Git, GitHub
+- **Data Tools**: Apache Spark, PySpark, RESTful APIs
+- **Others**: CI/CD pipelines, SCRUM methodology

 ## 📫 How to Reach Me

-Feel free to connect with me if you’re interested in collaborating on projects or just want to talk tech!
+Feel free to reach out if you’re looking to collaborate or discuss ideas!

 - **Email**: achurradiego@gmail.com
 - **LinkedIn**: [Diego Achurra / Full-Stack Dev](https://www.linkedin.com/in/dachurra/)
-- **League of Legends**: Neutol (LAS)
-- **Factorio**: Teunol [390369476] (Steam)
+- **Gaming**: Neutol (League of Legends, LAS) | Teunol (Factorio, Steam)

 ## ❤️ Acknowledgments

-A big thank you to all the companies and teams I've had the pleasure of working with, especially **RedMaestra** and **15 Compañía de Bomberos de Santiago**, for inspiring me to create tools that help save time and resources for those who save lives and educate others.
+A big thanks to all the teams I’ve worked with, especially **RedMaestra**, **GetSoftware**, and **15 Compañía de Bomberos de Santiago**, for inspiring me to create solutions that save time, automate processes, and deliver meaningful impact.